niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/derail_light_wire.jpg){: style="height:350px;width:350px"}

-* Attach the light wires to the OUT 0 terminals on the controller board, following the wiring diagram.
+* Insert the light wires into the OUT 0 terminals on the controller board, following the wiring diagram.

 * Ensure proper polarity (match positive and negative leads).

-* Tighten terminal screws securely to prevent loose connections.
+* Ensure terminals are secure to prevent loose connections.

 **6. Test the Connection**